osv-io/osv-io.github.io/_includes/welcome.md

 &nbsp;

-Built from the ground up to run your application directly on a hypervisor, for superior performance and effortless management.
+Built from the ground up for effortless deployment and management, with superior performance.